Myanmar death toll mounts amid protests, military crackdown - WTMJ

 Of those, 46 were children, according to Myanmar’s Assistance Association for Political Prisoners.
 Some 2,751 people have been detained or sentenced, the group said.

+Government forces fired at demonstrators cin central Myanmar on Saturday, killing at least two people, the Myanmar Now news service reported.
+One video posted on social media showed a group of protesters carrying away a young man with what appeared to be a serious head wound, as gunfire sounded.
+His condition wasn’t immediately known.

+At least seven people were injured in the shooting, two of whom sustained severe wounds and were taken into custody by soldiers, Myanmar Now said, citing a member of a local rescue team.

-Late Friday, armed plainclothes police took five people into custody after they spoke with a CNN reporter in a Yangon market, local media reported, citing witnesses.
+Late Friday, armed plainclothes police took five people into custody after they spoke with a CNN reporter in a market in Yangon, the country’s largest city, local media reported citing witnesses.
 The arrests occurred in three separate incidents.

 Meanwhile, the Karen National Union representing the ethnic minority rebel group that has been fighting the government for decades condemned “non-stop bombings and airstrikes” against villages and “unarmed civilians” in their homeland along the border with Thailand.